Generating Class-Level Integration Tests Using Call Site Information: Introduction

 According to our results, on average, \cling kills 7.7\% (resp.
-13.5\%) of mutants per class that remain undetected by unit tests generated using \evosuite (resp. \randoop) for both the caller and the callee.
-The improvements in mutation score are up to 50\% for certain pairs of classes.
+13\%) of the mutants per class that remain undetected by other tests generated using \evosuite (resp. \randoop) for both the caller and the callee.
+The improvements in mutation score are as high as 50\% for certain pairs of classes.
 Our analysis indicates that many of the most frequently killed mutants are produced by integration-level mutation operators.
-Finally, we have found 25 integration faults (\ie faults due to wrong assumptions about the usage of the callee class) that were detected only by the integration tests generated with \cling (and not through unit testing with \evosuite or \randoop).
+Finally, we have found 25 integration faults (\ie faults due to wrong assumptions about the usage of the callee class) that were detected only by the integration tests generated with \cling (and not through testing with \evosuite or \randoop).

-\textbf{Paper structure.} The remainder of the paper is organized as follows.
+The remainder of the paper is organized as follows.
 Section~\ref{sec:background} summarizes the background and related work in the area.
 Section~\ref{sec:approach} defines the Coupled Branches Criteria and introduces \cling, our integration-level test case generator.
 Section~\ref{sec:evaluation} describes our empirical study, while Section~\ref{sec:results} reports the corresponding empirical results.
 Section~\ref{sec:discussion} discusses the practical implication of our results.
 Section~\ref{sec:threats} discusses the threats to validity.
 Finally, Section~\ref{sec:future-conclusion} concludes the paper.